-After the first call, assumptions stayed the same except the subject of the measurement, which was adjusted.
-During the second call, the measurements that would lead to a product development rather than a standardized research were primarily promoted.
+After the 1st call assumptions stayed the same except the subject of the measurement which was adjusted.
+During the 2nd call the measurements that would lead to a product development rather than a standardized research were primarily promoted.

-During the second call, totally 24 applications for short-term research services were sent in.
+During the 2nd call, running from November 1st, 2017 to April 30th, 2018, totally 24 applications for short-term research services were sent in.
 The applications were submitted by Finnish, Swedish, German and Polish companies (17), which accounts for 70% of all those submitted.
-The remaining seven applications came from Denmark, Latvia, Lithuania, Estonia and Denmark.
-The second call for free of charge measurements was open to all industrial sectors as shown in the chart below.
-In the second call again from three sectors: metal, beauty and personal care, agriculture and food industry sent four applications (Fig. 4).
+The remaining 7 applications came from Denmark, Latvia, Lithuania, Estonia and Denmark.
+The 2nd call for free of charge measurements was open to all industrial sectors as shown in the chart below.
+In the 2nd call again from 3 sectors: metal, beauty and personal care, agriculture and food industry sent four applications (Fig. 4).

-In addition to the first call, applications from six different sectors were submitted: security, metal, beauty and personal care, diagnostics and measurements tools, electrical and electronic and biotechnology.
+In addition to the 1st call applications from six different sectors were submitted: security, metal, beauty and personal care, diagnostics and measurements tools, electrical and electronic, biotechnology.

-Figure 4 Summary of the second Call
+Figure 4 Summary of the 2nd Call

-During the third call, 20 applications were submitted by the companies located in the Baltic Sea Region and beyond.
+During the 3rd call which lasted from 1st of May 2018 to 30th of September 2018, 20 applications were submitted by the companies located in the Baltic Sea Region and beyond.
 The geographical distribution of the received applications is the following: Finnish (3), Swedish (2), German (1), Lithuanian (5), Latvian (1), French (1) Estonian (2) and Polish (5) companies, which accounts for 29,41% of all submitted applications through the Industrial Research Centre network.
 The companies from different industrial sectors made use of the Baltic TRAM short-term, free of charge measurements offer (Fig. 5).